-Responsibility Finance Department - Grants Management Unit Funding Source US Treasury and CA Department of Housing and community Development Timeframe Funding will be expended by the end of calendar year 2023.
+Responsibility City Attorney; Finance Department, Local Housing Trust Fund- Grants Management Unit Funding Source General Fund; US Treasury and CA Department of Housing and Community Development (ARPA) Timeframe Funding will be expended by the end of fiscal year 2025.
 The City will seek additional funding to support the Eviction Protection Program, an original element of the Emergency Rental Assistance Program.
 Marketing and outreach shall occur on an ongoing basis as funds are available.
 Objective Assist 500 tenants annually with eviction defense ranging from legal advice through representation in court.

-Program 32 - Replacement Units
+Program 35 - Replacement Units